-This double bedroom has acces to the landing with the family bathroom as well as to the shower room on the other side.
-The ceiling is part of the amazing character of this farmhouse !
+This double bedroom has access to the landing with the family bathroom as well as to the shower-room on the other side.
+The ceiling is part of the amazing character of this farmhouse!

 This bedroom looks out to the back of the farmhouse.